mesb/mesb.github.io/_posts/2018-1-06-on-literate-programming.md

 Most of the code written above is irrelevant.
 The little functions that we composed were not the most efficient, the process of conceiving them and bringing them to life surpasses their final form they've taken.
-Moreoever, as an exercise of the venerable art of literate program, the programs written above are akin to some draft documents that perhaps an essayist or some poet may decide to give a shot at, as a recreational activity.
+Moreover, as an exercise of the venerable art of literate program, the programs written above are akin to some draft documents that perhaps an essayist or some poet may decide to give a shot at, as a recreational activity.
 But on the most